 Part V: NoSQL and Big Data

-Alternatives to relational DBMS: document stores, key-value, column-family, graph databases and big data ecosystem.
+Alternatives to relational DBMSs: document, key-value, wide-column, and graph databases, plus the big data ecosystem.

 MongoDB, CouchDB